nazwa-np/Portofolio/04-API-validation/README.md

 🧪 **Scenario**
 In many web applications, developers often face issues with inconsistent API responses, missing parameters, or unvalidated data that can lead to system errors and security vulnerabilities.
-The **API Validation System** addresses these challenges by implementing robust validation logic that checks every incoming request and response.
+The **API Validation** addresses these challenges by implementing robust validation logic that checks every incoming request and response.
 It automatically detects errors such as invalid JSON structure, incorrect data types, and unauthorized access, ensuring reliability and consistency across all API endpoints.

 ---